ooyala/hastur-server/README.md

   retrieves hostname data, UUID messages sources and message names to allow exploration of who is sending what data.

-* Hastur Syndicator - a server daemon to receive events from Core and send them out to workers with triggers as a realtime stream.

 API Documentation
 -----------------